 Bariatric surgery is a collective name for gastric bypass and other weight-loss surgeries.
 The procedure includes making remarkable changes in your digestive system to make you lose weight.
 This surgical method is adopted when your body stops responding to regular weight loss diets and exercises or if you have a chronic health condition due to overweight.

 Most of the gastric bypass surgeries are laparoscopic hence hospitalization is required only for a couple of days.
 This means you can get back to work in three-five weeks after restoring your health.
+Getting all the information you can about recovery and potential lap band side effects can also speed up your recovery time to ensure you are back to your normal self in a few short weeks.
 However, there are certain restrictions in the post-bariatric surgery diet that can help in a speedy recovery.
 This article will walk you through what to eat and what not to eat post-bariatric surgery.

 Foods to Eat Post Bariatric Surgery